 An ankle strain can generally be treated at home.
 Resting for several days will help to limit pain and prevent further damage.
 You can also alternate between icing and heating the ankle to loosen up the muscle.
 Other treatment options include anti-inflammatory medications, which will reduce pain as well as swelling.

-If you need care for sprains, strains, or other common foot and ankle needs, schedule an appointment with one of our experts at Kansas Joint & Spine Specialists by calling (316) 218-9987 or by requesting an appointment online.
+If you need care for sprains, strains, or other common ankle needs, schedule an appointment with one of our experts at Kansas Joint & Spine Specialists by calling (316) 218-9987 or by requesting an appointment online.